Stock Exchange: Trading The Earnings Season

 - Investopedia also has an overview of strategies.

 - Goldman Sachs shares ideas for playing the current low volatility.
 While the examples are from last quarter, the concept is easily updated.
-We looked today at the weekly options in JP Morgan (JPM).
+We looked today at the weekly options in JPMorgan (JPM).
 Earnings are out tomorrow morning, and the options expire in the afternoon.
 Today you could have bought an ATM straddle.
 (If you do not know what that means, you should not be trying it).
 It would have cost about $1.80.
 Based upon the last three earnings reports, you might have made money on a play like this, but you would need to be agile and accurate in trading the announcement.

 - Investor’s Business Daily suggests swing-trading based upon technical analysis.